rushanksheta/Netflix-Movie-Recommendations-using-NLP/README.md

-# Netflix-Movie-Recommendations-using-NLP
+# Netflix Movie Recommendations using NLP

+## Overview

-This project involves building a movie recommendation system based on natural language processing (NLP) techniques, specifically utilizing TF-IDF and Bag of Words approaches.
-The analysis is conducted in three different contexts: Comedy, War, and Finance.
+Netflix Movie Recommendations using NLP is a project that focuses on developing a movie recommendation system through the implementation of natural language processing (NLP) techniques.
+The primary methods employed include TF-IDF and Bag of Words.
+The system is evaluated across three distinct contexts: Comedy, War, and Finance.

-Technoilogies Used: Python, PySpark, Pandas, Scipy, Plotly
+## Technologies Used

+- Python
+- PySpark
+- Pandas
+- Scipy
+- Plotly

-Overall Application
+## Overall Application

-This movie recommendation system can find application in various scenarios:
+This movie recommendation system holds potential applications in diverse scenarios:

-Personalized Streaming Services: Enhance user experience by providing tailored movie suggestions based on their preferences.
+1. **Personalized Streaming Services:** Enhance user experience by offering tailored movie suggestions based on individual preferences.

-Content Curation Platforms: Optimize content recommendations for users exploring movies in specific genres or themes.
+2. **Content Curation Platforms:** Optimize content recommendations for users exploring movies within specific genres or themes.

-Research in NLP and Recommendation Systems: Contribute to the field of natural language processing and recommendation systems by experimenting with different techniques and datasets.
+3. **Research in NLP and Recommendation Systems:** Contribute to the evolving fields of natural language processing and recommendation systems by experimenting with various techniques and datasets.

+## Conclusion

+The project underscores the capabilities of NLP techniques in constructing effective recommendation systems.
+While recommendations for Comedy contexts exhibit high accuracy, there is an opportunity for refinement in specific contexts such as War and Finance.
+Continuous experimentation with different parameters and dataset expansions could further enhance the system's accuracy, extending its applications.

+Feel free to explore the project, contribute, or provide feedback!
+Your involvement is welcome.